2xAA/genmdm-editor/README.md

 ### State

-Neither genMDM or MDMI save their session state when powered off, but genMDM Editor does.
+Neither GenMDM or MDMI save their session state when powered off, but genMDM Editor does.

 #### Autosave